 #372 HONORS CHEMISTRY Credit: 1.00 Year Prerequisite: Hon.
 Bio.
-Grade: 11 Fee Charged the course are similar to those in Chemistry, with additional work in the areas of chemical bonding and applied mathematics.
+Grade: 11 Fee Charged

+A minimum grade of a "B" must have been earned in Honors Biology in order to take this course.
+A rigorous, in-depth study of the structure and properties of matter for the advanced student.
+Topics covered in the course are similar to those in Chemistry, with additional work in the areas of chemical bonding and applied mathematics.
 A research paper and/or group presentation should be expected.
 Laboratory work is also a significant portion of the course.
 A STRONG mathematical background is essential for the course.
 (Algebra II is highly recommended and should be taken concurrently.)